 We understand if you don’t know where to start with all the outstanding climbing resources throughout Central Oregon.
 So whether you’re getting acclimated to climbing or need to sharpen your skills, stop by The Circuit Bouldering Gym in Bend.
 Run by passionate climbers, the 20,000-square-foot gym hosts a variety of terrain—with more than 200 routes in all.
 (At least 25 new routes are set each Friday, so you’ll always find new challenges to tackle.)
 Away from the rock walls, you’ll find a full training area, yoga rooms, a children’s play area, and (since this is Bend and all) an on-site bar for post-climb refreshments.

 You’ll also find plenty of guide services to help understand the basics, recommend the right gear, and (no pun intended) show you the ropes.
-Chockstone Climbing Guides, for instance, offers an “Intro to Rock Climbing Experience”, geared toward all ages and abilities, that breaks down the basics of rock climbing through lessons from certified instructors.
+Chockstone Climbing Guides, for instance, is an accredited guide service for all ages and abilities that has been guiding for over twenty years at Smith Rock.
+Whether you’re looking for an intro to climbing or wanting to climb Smith Rock’s infamous Monkey Face, their certified guides can customize the day to your climbing goals.

 Climbing at Smith Rock State Park